 Yes!
-You just received a message that your new cotton products from DILLING are ready for pickup.
-Wonder if you chose them for the good quality or because you would like to avoid harmful chemicals in your daily life?
+You’ve just received a message to say that your new DILLING cotton products are ready to collect.
+Did you choose them for their good quality or because you want to avoid harmful chemicals in your daily life?

-First of all, this choice is based on consideration for the environment and for the people who work with it.
-The use of conventional cotton involves quite a few pesticides and insecticides; in fact, the cotton industry accounts for 25 percent of the total consumption of insecticides, as well as 10 percent of pesticide consumption, in spite of cotton production being only 2.5 percent of total farmland.
-A major problem concerning the use of these poisons is the fact that many of them are extremely harmful for both humans and the environment, especially when handled without sufficient knowledge about the consequences.
-In large part, cotton production takes place in third world countries, and here the pesticides are often applied with a backpack pump without safety equipment.
-According to WHO, at least one million individuals are hospitalized every year with acute pesticide poisoning, of which 20,000 individuals die, and notably 99% of these deaths take place in third world countries.
-These numbers are quite concerning, and this is not something DILLING wants to contribute to.
-Therefore, today the majority of our cotton products are organic.
+Firstly, this choice is based on consideration for the environment and our employees.
+Conventional cotton uses quite a few pesticides and insecticides; in fact, the cotton industry accounts for 25 percent of the total insecticide consumption, as well as 10 percent of pesticide consumption, despite cotton only accounting for 2.5 percent of farmland.
+A major problem associated with these poisons is the fact many of them are extremely harmful to both humans and the environment, especially when handled without knowledge of their consequences.
+The majority of the time, cotton production takes place in third world countries, where pesticides are usually applied with a backpack pump and no safety equipment.
+According to WHO, at least one million individuals are hospitalised with acute pesticide poisoning every year, of which 20,000 die.
+Notably, 99% of these deaths take place in third world countries.
+This a concerning figure, and not something DILLING wants to contribute to.
+Therefore, we decided the majority of our cotton products needed to be organic.

-In addition to avoiding these negative consequences and purchasing organic cotton, organic cotton has more advantages.
-The cotton DILLING purchases is picked manually.
-We only pick the tip of the cotton plant.
-Conventional cotton is harvested mechanically, including the stalks, and the end product is of a lower quality than organic cotton.
+In addition to avoiding these negative consequences by purchasing organic cotton, there are more advantages.
+The cotton DILLING purchases is picked manually and we only pick the tip of the cotton plant.
+Conventional cotton is harvested mechanically, which includes the stalks, therefore the final product is of a lower quality than organic cotton.